fear of eternal unrest

 A's existence is not dependent on the existence of

-- This is a consequence of the character of "aware-ing", insofar as we lean towards an idealistic interpretation of the mind-body problem.
+- This is a consequence of the character of "aware-ing", insofar as we lean towards the Socratic interpretation of how life is essential to the soul, although in doing so we are hijacking the intended meanings of "life" and "soul".

 A's capability brings about the existence of